 - Yard waste with any unacceptable waste mixed in will not be collected.

-Loose Leaves Collected by the City of New Bern
+Loose Leaf Collection by the City of New Bern

 - Loose Leaves and pine straw are accepted curbside from November 1st through the last day of February ONLY.
 Loose leaves should be placed in a pile behind the curb line so as not to block the flow of stormwater runoff and must be separated from other yard waste or other bulk items.
-At all other times during the year leaves and pine straw must be bagged.
+You may bag your leaves and pine straw at any time during the year.

 - Loose piles of leaves, clippings, and pine straw (except during loose leaf season).
 Any debris resulting from contracted services (including hired labor, landscapers and tree service companies must be hauled off by the contractor or homeowner), sand or dirt piles.
-Plastic planters or flower pots need to be emptied of dirt and placed in your recycling container.
+Plastic planters or flower pots need to be emptied of dirt and bagged and placed in your trash cart.

 Placement of Bulk Waste and Yard Waste

-- All yard and bulk waste, recycling containers, and rollout sanitation containers should be out by 6 a.m. on the day of your collection.
+- All yard and bulk waste and rollout trash & recycle carts should be out by 6:00 a.m. on the day of your collection.

-- All loose items should be secured, so that they cannot get carried away by the wind.
+- All loose items should be secured, so that it cannot get carried away by the wind.

-- Do not place any material or containers in the roadway or on the sidewalks - it impedes traffic flow and pedestrian movement.
+- Do not place any material or containers in the roadway or on the sidewalks - it impedes traffic flow. pedestrian movement and may block stormwater drainage.

-- Keep containers separated from yard and bulk waste.
+- Keep service carts separated from yard and bulk waste.

-- Yard waste and bulk items should be kept away from cars, guide wires, trees, and fences.
+- Yard waste and bulk items should be kept away from vehicles, guide wires, trees, and fences, etc...

 - Do not place items for collection on or near utility poles, guide wires, utility boxes and meters.

-- Yard waste and bulk items should be placed in a neat pile away from recycling and sanitation containers.
+- Yard waste and bulk items should be placed in neat sorted piles away from trash and recycle carts.

 - Loose piles of leaves need to be separate from other waste to be collected.

-- Large piles of yard waste (over six cubic yards) need to be called in ahead of your scheduled pick up day.
+- Large piles of yard waste (over six cubic yards) need to be called in ahead of your scheduled pick up day to assist with collection.
 Yard waste piles up to four cubic yards will be collected on your scheduled route day.
-For larger piles, the route truck will pick up six cubic yards and, if possible, return later that day after total route pickup to collect the rest.
-Or, the route truck will return on the next scheduled route day to collect the rest.
+For larger piles, the route truck will pick up six cubic yards and, if possible, and may return later that day after total route pickup to collect the rest.
+Or, the route truck will return on the next scheduled route day to collect the remaining yard waste.

 - Yard waste generated by a contracted services (including hired labor, landscapers and tree service) will not be collected.